-We are aware of our position as the focal point for the interests and expectations of a broad range of stakeholders (employees, shareholders and investors, clients, suppliers, issuing companies, institutions and local communities) and so in managing our business we seek to create value for the company and – together – also for our stakeholders.
+We are aware of our position as the focal point for the interests and expectations of a broad range of stakeholders (employees, shareholders and investors, clients, suppliers, issuing companies, institutions and local communities), with whom we maintain a constant dialogue, managing our business so as to create value for our Company and also for our stakeholders.

-We want to play an active role in creating a sustainable future by pursuing the goal of economic development that leads to a continuous improvement in our business results and, at the same time, in the economic, social and environmental conditions of the communities in which we operate.
+We want to play an active role in creating a sustainable future by pursuing the goal of economic development that leads to a continuous improvement in our business results and in the economic, social and environmental conditions of the communities in which we operate.

-We want to help improve people's lives, above all through high quality products and services that meet our clients' protection needs.
+We want to improve people's lives, above all through high quality products and services that meet our clients' protection needs.
 Through The Human Safety Net, our new global initiative in the community, we are extending this mission beyond our day-to-day business to the most vulnerable in society.
-Through The Human Safety Net, Generali is taking a different approach to some of the world’s socio-demographic challenges, mobilising our people, capabilities and resources to achieve real impact.
+As a Group, we are taking a new approach to some of the world’s socio-demographic challenges, mobilising our people, our capabilities and our resources to achieve real impact.

-We believe our success is primarily based on the quality of our people, who we select from the very best.
+We believe our success is primarily based on the quality of our people, selected based on thei talent.
 We believe diversity is a competitive advantage and we promote it within an open and inclusive working environment, where employees feel their rights are protected, where they are valued, and where they have the chance to grow professionally.

-Both inside and outside the company, we promote respect for fundamental human and labour rights and protection of the environment, which we consider a primary asset to be preserved for future generations, and we fight corruption in all its forms.
+Both inside and outside the company, we promote respect for fundamental human and labour rights and protection of the environment, which we consider a primary asset to be preserved for future generations.
+Furthermore, we combat corruption in all its forms.